apparena/docs/docs/api/080-projects.rst

     Creates a new project

     ..
-Note:: When creating a new project, a version '1.0' and the specified language will be created as well.
+Attention:: When creating a new project, a version '1.0' and the specified language will be created as well.

 |   *Available queries*
 |       force